-As evident from above, QPPB route policies support routes learned from RIP and BGP neighbors of a VPRN as well as for routes learned from RIP and BGP neighbors of the base/global routing instance.
+As shown, QPPB route policies support routes learned from RIP and BGP neighbors of a VPRN, as well as for routes learned from RIP and BGP neighbors of the base/global routing instance.

-QPPB is supported for BGP routes belonging to any of the address families listed below:
+QPPB is supported for BGP routes belonging to any of the following address families:

-- IPv4 (AFI=1, SAFI=1)

-- IPv6 (AFI=2, SAFI=1)
+- IPv4 (AFI=1, SAFI=1) - IPv6 (AFI=2, SAFI=1)

-- VPN-IPv4 (AFI=1, SAFI=128)

-- VPN-IPv6 (AFI=2, SAFI=128)
+- VPN-IPv4 (AFI=1, SAFI=128) - VPN-IPv6 (AFI=2, SAFI=128)

 A VPN-IP route may match both a VRF import policy entry and a BGP import policy entry (if vpn-apply-import is configured in the base router BGP instance).
-In this case the VRF import policy is applied first and then the BGP import policy, so the QPPB QoS is based on the BGP import policy entry.
+In this case, the VRF import policy is applied first, then the BGP import policy, so the QPPB QoS is based on the BGP import policy entry.

-This feature also introduces the ability to associate a forwarding-class and optionally priority with IPv4 and IPv6 static routes.
+This feature also provides the ability to associate a forwarding-class and, optionally, priority with IPv4 and IPv6 static routes.
 This is achieved by specifying the forwarding-class within the static-route-entry next-hop or indirect context.

-Priority is optional when specifying the forwarding class of a static route, but once configured it can only be deleted and returned to unspecified by deleting the entire static route.
+Priority is optional when specifying the forwarding class of a static route, but when configured it can only be deleted and returned to unspecified by deleting the entire static route.

-2.2.1.7.2 Displaying QoS Information Associated with Routes
+2.1.1.7.2 Displaying QoS Information Associated with Routes